nxrs3/nxrsecrypt/README.md

 ![nxrseCrypt in action](images/use_case_screenshot.jpg)

 This is my first big project & github repo, and is not professional, I made this for fun to communicate privatly with my friends.\
-**This is is not made for personal use, rather; getting better at programming, git, and documenting**\
+**This is is not made for personal use for the time being, rather; getting better at programming, git, and documenting**\
 Feel free to criticize and report issues.

 Only tested on Linux,